 The foot switch performs the same function as the standard enable switch described above.
 Stepping on the foot switch is an action that must be performed, at the same time as another action, to make the booms/platform move.

-If you have the optional 'foot switch' fitted the Enable switches on the Upper Control Box and the Ground Control Box will still function.
+If you have the optional foot switch fitted the enable switches on the upper control box and ground control box will still function.

-■ Platform Overload Protection
+Platform Overload Protection